How To Use Popcorn Time with Chromecast

 How to Cast Popcorn Time

-In reality, there’s a few different ways you can gain access to using your Chromecast with Popcorn Time, each with their own complications, limits, and benefits.
-Choosing the one that’s right for you can be a bit of a pain, but because each option has its own ability to be supported for Chromecast streaming on your network, it’s surprisingly easy to get your streams up and running.
-Patience is the keyword with each of these methods, but once you pick the option that is right for you, you’ll be happy and satisfied with how surprisingly easy it is to get your favorite movies and television shows on the big screen.
+There are a few different ways to gain access to using your Chromecast with Popcorn Time, each with its complications, limits, and benefits.
+Choosing between the different methods may sound like a pain, but because each option is supported by Chromecast streaming on your network, it’s surprisingly easy to get your streams up and running.
+Patience is key with each of these methods, but once you pick the option that is right for you, you’ll be happy and satisfied with how surprisingly easy it is to get your favorite movies and television shows on the big screen.

 The Easiest Way: The Android App

-You don’t need the Android app for Popcorn Time to use the app with your Chromecast of course, and we’ll cover two solutions below for those iOS users or anyone looking to limit their use to their computer instead of having to use the Android app for playback.
-But, as we’ll see below, the PC version of the app has some difficulties, and doesn’t always work well.
+You don’t need the Android app for Popcorn Time to use the app with your Chromecast, of course.
+We’ll cover two solutions below for iOS users, as well as anyone looking to limit their use of Popcorn Time to their computer rather than the Android app.
+As we’ll see below, the PC version of the app has some difficulties and doesn’t always work well.
 That doesn’t mean you have to use the Android app, but it is our preferred method considering how simple it is to use the program.

 Streaming Over WiFi from Your PC

-However, we’ll be turning our attention to the bottom-portion of the device, where you’ll typically find the “Watch Now” button.
-Clicking Watch Now will allow you to start playing back content immediately, but it has its limitations generally.
-The Popcorn Time player, Butter, is solid but imperfect, and it’s why plenty of people choose to use VLC instead.
-Typically, selecting your video player is done by clicking on the Butter icon next to Watch Now, which will display a menu of playback devices.
+At the bottom portion of the device, you’ll also find the “Watch Now” button.
+Clicking Watch Now will allow you to start playing back content immediately, but it has its limitations.
+The Popcorn Time player, Butter, is solid but imperfect, and it’s why lots of people choose to use VLC instead.
+Selecting your video player is done by clicking on the Butter icon next to Watch Now, which will display a menu of playback devices.
 As in the photo above, in addition to Butter and VLC, you’ll also see streaming options with any supported players, including smart TVs, Airplay devices, and Cast options (identifiable by the Cast icon).

 - Stremio: Stremio requires you to download the player to your computer, but once you have it installed, you can use the platform like a cleaner, closed-source Kodi.
 Add-ons include YouTube, Netflix, and more, but the real reason to use Stremio is its support for Chromecast using your local videos.
 Like Videostream, it’s a great workaround if you’re having difficulties using the Chromecast utility built into Popcorn Time’s desktop client.